nathanlane/industrialpolicyclass/README.md

 University of Oxford's Economic Development MSc.
 Hilary Term, 2021.

 [Dr. Nathan Lane](http://nathanlane.info), A/Prof. Oxford, Fellow [Merton College](https://www.merton.ox.ac.uk).
 Email me at [nathaniel.lane@economics.ox.ac.uk](nathaniel.lane@economics.ox.ac.uk).

-Check the Canvas module, but the core updates will be here, [http://nathanlane.info/industrialpolicyclass](http://nathanlane.info/industrialpolicyclass).

 _Lectures_ - Fridays, 3.00–5.00pm (GMT) - Online MScED Zoom Room

 _Classes_ - Thursdays, 3.30–4.30pm (GMT) (Weeks 6–8) and Saturday, 10.30–11.30 (GMT) (Week 8 only) - Online MScED Zoom Room

-_Teams Groups_ - Ongoing, On the Canvas course webpage I have posted the update for a Teams Group for the class.
+_Teams Group for Module_ - Ongoing.
+On the Canvas course webpage I have posted the update for a Teams Group for the class.
 Use it to access the Teams group for this industrial policy class.

 *********